frouo/lembot-public-website/blog/index_/2021-12-08_remove-the-CSV-header.md

 tag: "how to"
 ---

-# How to remove the CSV header
+# Remove the CSV header

 The CSV header is the row that contains your columns name

 ![csv header](https://user-images.githubusercontent.com/2499356/151677713-533bb9ae-66cf-4e2c-9a2f-1a721b8e7b93.png)

-In some case you don’t want to export this header.
+In some case you want to export your data without the header.

 There is an option for that in lembot.

-## The option
+## How To

 Choose keep header or remove header while creating a bot.